Michael LittletonUNIVERSAL FUND MEMBER

 Michael's Story

 Michael joined Watsi on May 6th, 2015.
-Eight years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,500 miles to support Dinah, a 3-year-old toddler from Kenya, to fund clubfoot treatment.
+Nine years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,600 miles to support Na, a six-year-old boy from Thailand, to fund surgery for a fracture.

 Impact